geoblacklight/geoblacklight-schema/README.md

 ## Solr4 schema implementation

 The [schema.xml](https://github.com/sul-dlss/geoblacklight-schema/blob/master/conf/schema.xml) is on Github.

-Note on the types:
+The schema makes heavy use of the `dynamicField` feature of Solr.
+Here are the suffixes to yield the datatype.

 | Suffix | Solr data type using *dynamicField* | Solr *fieldType* Class |
 | ------ | --------------------------------- | --------------------- |